TYPICAL AST TANKS SIZES AND CHARACTERISTICS:

 |Vertical steel tank 50000 m3

-The choice of the tank type depends on the stored product, specific features of the technological cycle of the enterprise and the characteristics of the installation site.
+The choice of the AST storage tank type depends on the stored product, specific features of the technological cycle of the enterprise and the characteristics of the installation site.

 There are 4 basic types of vertical steel tanks:

-- Vertical steel tanks with fixed-site roof without a pontoon;
+- Vertical steel fixed roof tanks without a pontoon;

-- Vertical steel tank with fixed-site roof and a pontoon;
+- Vertical steel fixed roof tank a pontoon;

 - Tanks with protective wall.

-- Vertical steel tank with fixed-site roof without pontoon.
+Vertical AST storage tank with fixed roof without pontoon.

-- Vertical steel tank with fixed-site roof and pontoon.
+Vertical site built storage tanks with fixed roof and pontoon.

-These tanks are meant for storing products with saturated vapour pressure kept in the limits between 26.6 and 93.3 kPa.
+These large storage tanks are meant for storing products with saturated vapour pressure kept in the limits between 26.6 and 93.3 kPa.
 Such tanks are most often used for storing oil, petrol, kerosene oils, jet fuel.
 A pontoon is a rigid gas proof floating disc-shaped cover, inserted in the tank body on the product surface in such a way as to cover not less than 90 % of the surface.
 The annular clearance between the pontoon and the tank wall is sealed off with special rim seal.
 The Pontoon is supposed to lower the saturation rate of the steam-and-gas zone with the stored product’s fumes.
+Pontoon is also known as Internal floating roof.

 This version of tank implies the use of roof that floats on the stored product’s surface in full contact.
 The floatability of the roof is achieved by applying leak-proof frame bays or buckets.
 In an empty tank the roof is placed on special supporting structures, installed at the bottom.
 Rotation is avoided, because the guide columns are used.
 The disadvantage of the floating roof is to be seen in the possibility of the stored product’s contamination of precipitate.
 There are certain cases, when the rim seal of the roof may also freeze to the tank wall.
 Advantages of this construction scheme are mainly in the reduction of the product loss because of vaporization.